kurokirasama/matlab_lsp_sublime/README.md

-# matlab lsp language server for sublime text
+# MATLAB lsp language server for sublime text
 These are the settings to get working the official language server within sublime.
 See [MATLAB-language-server](https://github.com/mathworks/MATLAB-language-server).

 ## Install server